 This college prep course will offer students learning opportunities across the curriculum in the field of science.
 Furthermore, students will develop an understanding and appreciation for living systems (including themselves) and the skills and knowledge needed to address biological issues that are important and relative to their lives and the society in which they live.
-Such issues include, but are not limited to, the origin of biodiversity, advances in reproductive technology, genetic engineering, scientific ethics, advances in the treatment of disease and genetic disorders, environmental problems and sociobiology.
+Such issues include, but are not limited to, the origin of biodiversity, ecology, biogeochemical cycles, scientific ethics, climate change, air pollution, water pollution, urbanization, impacts of human population on the environment, environmental problems and sociobiology.